20 Most Useless College Degrees 2023

 The choice quickly becomes overwhelming, with dozens or even hundreds of different options.
 When choosing a major, you may first consider a college degree that sounds most exciting and what you think you would be good at.
 Nonetheless, you may overlook the potential usefulness of a college degree in securing employment following graduation.

-When considering what major is best for you, it’s important to think about which degrees will securely land you a job and which are completely useless.
+When considering what major is best for you, it’s important to consider which degrees will secure you a job and which are entirely useless.

 Here are some of the most useless college degrees out there.